Rubén Aguirre: Work

-When he first began looking for acting work, he was told that at 6'7", he was too tall.
-Nevertheless, despite his height, he was able to begin his acting career in Monterrey, Nuevo León, working with a character named Pipo, a famous clown.
+When he first began looking for acting work, Ruben was told that at 1.96 m, he was too tall.
+Nevertheless, despite his height, Aguirre was able to begin his acting career in Monterrey, Nuevo León, working with a character named Pipo, a famous clown.
 His acting caught the eye of Mexican producer Roberto Gómez Bolaños who asked him to work with him in Mexico City.
 Aguirre went on to Mexico City where he worked on several television scripts with Gómez Bolaños, creator and main star of both El Chavo and El Chapulín Colorado.

 Aguirre garnered fame across Latin America when both El Chavo and El Chapulín Colorado became major international hits.
 The group of actors that comprised the casts of both shows toured often, and sometimes they would venture out on their own.
 Aguirre was not the exception, visiting such places as Puerto Rico, Venezuela and Brazil many times.
 Chespirito owned the rights to El Chavo and El Chapulín Colorado.
 After Aguirre's participation in both shows was over, he moved to Argentina and opened a circus there.
 Chespirito had no copyrights in Argentina, and Aguirre was able to name his circus El Circo del Profesor Jirafales.